MicrosoftDocs/visualstudio-docs/docs/profiling/saving-and-exporting-performance-tools-data.md

 1. Open the profiling data (.*vsp*) file in the Report view window.

 2. (Optional) Apply a filter to the data.
-For more information, see [Performance Report View filter](../profiling/performance-report-view-filter.md).
+For more information, see [Performance report view filter](../profiling/performance-report-view-filter.md).

 3. Click **Save Analyzed** on the Report view window toolbar.